vighnesh-shinde-18/taskflow-cli/README.md

 **Vighnesh Shinde**

 ### 📌 Final Note
-This project was intentionally built without ORMs or frontend frameworks to focus on core backend engineering skills.
+This project was intentionally built without ORMs or frontend frameworks to focus on core backend engineering skills, SQL transparency, and workflow validation logic.